uswds/uswds/README.md

 ### Install using npm

 `npm` is a package manager for Node-based projects.
-USWDS maintains a [`@uswds/uswds` package](https://www.npmjs.com/package/uswds) that includes both the pre-compiled and compiled files — just like the direct download. `npm` packages make it easy to update and install the design system from the command line.
+USWDS maintains the [`@uswds/uswds` package](https://www.npmjs.com/package/uswds) that includes both the pre-compiled and compiled files — just like the direct download. `npm` packages make it easy to update and install the design system from the command line.

 1. Install `Node/npm`.
 Below is a link to find the install method that coincides with your operating system: